IT4063-Spring2025/eda-assignment-ravinayakk/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- I learned about pandas more in-depth creating plots and stats like mean and median.

 **I struggled with:** (repeat as needed)
-- .
+- I struggled mostly near the end with finding the missing values and creating plots with them.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- I needed the instructor to help me understand what alpha does in the scatter plots.

-**How long did it take you to complete this assignment? and reflect on that** [ ] hours.
+**How long did it take you to complete this assignment? and reflect on that** [2] hours.

 **How often did you have to check the solution to the problem?
 How do you feel about that?**
+There was no solutions, I kind of liked that because I was able to test what I know but was unable to check.
+Which is fine because the output shows if I was correct or not.

 **If I were to do this assignment again, I would:** (repeat as needed)
-- .
+- If I were to do this again I would review more of the pandas commands with dealing with plotting.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 --------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- I used some documentation about pandas syntax and commands.

 **I received help from the following people:** (repeat as needed)
-- .
+- I received help from Prof. Zaman.

 ---
 ## Copyrights and License